An instability due to the nonlinear coupling of p-modes to g-modes: Implications for coalescing neutron star binaries: Summary and Conclusions

 Although we focused on the coupling of $(p,g)$ daughter pairs in a stellar core (where $Nc_s/r$ is nearly constant), there are other potentially interesting forms of $p$-$g$ coupling.
 For example, we showed that a high-order $p$-mode parent can couple strongly to $(g,g)$ daughter pairs.
 Such coupling, which does not require the $p$-mode wavelength to match the $g$-mode wavelength, might be important in systems where $p$-modes are driven to large amplitudes, e.g., by turbulent convection.
 Another example is the coupling of $p$-modes to $g$-modes in the region near a radiative-convective boundary.
 Because a $g$-mode wavelength increases as it approaches a convection zone, at some point near the radiative-convective boundary the $g$-mode wavelength becomes long enough that it can equal the wavelength of a lower-order $p$-mode.
 While we find that such coupling is fairly weak near the base of the convective envelope of solar-type stars, it may be more significant in other types of stars, such as those that possess convective cores.

-\acknowledgments We thank Eliot Quataert for useful discussions during the development of this work and helpful comments that improved the manuscript.
-We also thank Andrew Steiner for providing equation of state and composition tables.
+\acknowledgments We thank E. Quataert for useful discussions during the development of this work, D. Tsang for helpful comments on the original manuscript, and A. Steiner for providing equation of state and composition tables.
 This work was supported by NSF AST-0908873 and NASA NNX09AF98G.

 \begin{appendix}